-In 2020, in response to the COVID-related necessity of delaying collective bargaining, the Amalgamated Transit Unions (Locals 726 and 1056), which represent approximately 3,400 operational employees at MTA New York City Transit, began impasse mediation proceedings to compel a new agreement.
+In 2020, in response to the COVID-related necessity of delaying collective bargaining, the Amalgamated Transit Unions (Locals 726 and 1056), which represent approximately 3,400 operational employees at MTA New York City Transit, began impasse mediation proceedings to compel a new agreement [3].
 The union sought delivery of a full four-year agreement matching the 2019-23 TWU pattern.
-In December, the Arbitrator of the case issued a decision that upholds the economic provisions of the full four-year TWU agreement.
+The Arbitrator of the case issued a decision that upholds the economic provisions of the full four-year TWU agreement.
 Accordingly, approximately 3,400 members of ATU's 1056 and 726 will receive annual wage increases, retroactive to 2019, of 2.0%, 2.25%, 2.50% and 2.75%.
-It remains to negotiate the other costs and savings of the TWU-based settlement.
+At the end of the fourth quarter, it remained to negotiate the other costs and savings of the TWU-based settlement.